 Management is always right: Management compiles a feature set based on a “To Be” vision.
 However, daily responsibilities do not allow end users to be fully engaged in the compiling process for requirements.
 When these users are eventually engaged, in implementation of the “to be” vision, gaps are discovered.
 Additionally, lack of awareness of the “to be” goals also derails the information flow and creates additional work for the developers.
 In these situations, organisations tend to quickly jump to the path of least resistance, and try to build a solution which retains legacy functional behaviour and the developers are forced to build on top of existing functionality.
 Alternatively, the business ends up adding new high priority stories or features to the product backlog which adds to delays in releasing the software.
 In the end the developers are left to blame for delays.

 Users will do as told: Management is usually busy with removing conflicts to business, increasing productivity and making decisions.
 This leaves little time to fully appreciate the pains of customer engagement.
 Emphasis is placed on reporting, analytics, data capture and structure of the application.
-Ignoring the true driver of those elements i.e. the process associated with the capture of this information therefore, leaving user experience and user journey as somewhat of an after-thought.
-This builds an impression amongst the users and stakeholders that, the business is leaning to accommodate the applications functionality.
+Ignoring the true driver of those elements i.e. the process associated with the capture of this information therefore, leaving user experience, customer and user journey as somewhat of an after-thought.
+This builds an impression amongst the users and stakeholders that, the business is leaning to accommodate the applications functionality rather than building an application with enables the business to perform better, deliver better customer service, increase productivity and reduce complexity.